Python-Markdown/markdown/docs/extensions/api.md

 Once you have the various pieces of your extension built, you need to tell Markdown about them and ensure that they are run in the proper sequence.
 Markdown accepts an `Extension` instance for each extension.
-Therefore, you will need to define a class that extends `markdown.extensions.Extension` and over-rides the `extendMarkdown` method.
+Therefore, you will need to define a class that extends `markdown.extensions.Extension` and overrides the `extendMarkdown` method.
 Within this class you will manage configuration options for your extension and attach the various processors and patterns to the Markdown instance.